Emergency housing repairs

 A condensate drainage pipe is a plastic (typically white or grey in colour) and is located at the bottom of your boiler and runs through to the wall outside.

-Worcester Group have a guidance video explaining how to try unfreeze the condensate pipe should it become frozen.
+Worcester Group have a guidance video on YouTube, explaining how to try unfreeze the condensate pipe should it become frozen.
 Any attempts to follow the instructions on the guidance video should be carried out with care and caution and strictly at your own risk.
 Please ring us on 0116 254 9439 for emergency repairs.

 How do I know if the condensate pipe is frozen?